 Hell’s Bells Helmets owns a utility patent to place 3D designs on motorcycle helmets as well as any other kind of sporting helmet.

-Marix Stone & Dr. Nancy Tanchel asked $500k for 20% stake.
-They had $300k in sales last year just for the helmet alone.
-DEAL with Daymond John for $500k and 50% of the business.
+Marix Stone & Dr. Nancy Tanchel asked for $500k for a 20% stake.
+They had $300k in sales last year just for the helmet alone and successfully made a deal for $500k and 50% of the business with Daymond John.

 Status: OUT OF BUSINESS